 According to the participant's experience, permanent housing projects with supportive services are the type of primary housing projects that should be established to serve the needs of those who are homeless or at risk of homelessness.
-Additionally, non-congregate shelter projects and single-family and multi-family rental housing were the other three projects identified as necessary to address the needs of this population.
+Additionally, non-congregate shelter projects and singlefamily and multi-family rental housing were the other three projects identified as necessary to address the needs of this population.
 Regarding support services, mental health services, substance abuse treatment, case management, and rental assistance stand out among the support services necessary to meet the needs of people without a home or at risk of losing it.
 The other support services highlighted were orientation and housing search, legal services, life skills training, outreach services, and assistance with costs such as utilities, deposits to rent a house, and moving expenses.

-Participants also recommended including supportive services as HOME-ARP eligible activities within the action plan, in particular mental health services should be provided, and in particular for the problematic use of controlled substances.
+Participants also recommended including supportive services and homeless prevention services as HOME-ARP eligible activities within the action plan, in particular mental health services should be provided, and supportive services for problematic use of controlled substances.
 In addition, they understood it is important to provide independent living skills services, services to acquire skills for job placement, services directed at the use and abuse of substances, provide funds to pay the staff of the organizations to increase the specialized human resources to attend to this population, educational services aimed at preventing loss of housing and orientation of available services were also considered necessary.
-The results of this survey are included in more detail in the Appendix.